-7. Trial: April 15, 2013 at 9:00 a.m.
+7. Trial: June 9, 2014 at 9:00 a.m.

-The parties estimate that this case will take two to three days to try.
+The parties estimate that this case will take three to four days to try.

 Trial shall be to a jury of seven and shall be bifurcated.
-This means that the parties will offer evidence and arguments only on the issue of liability, that is, whether plaintiff has proved her claims.
-If the jury find that the plaintiff has met her burden, then the parties will offer evidence and arguments on the issue of damages.
+This means that the parties will offer evidence and arguments only on the issue of liability, that is, whether plaintiff has proved his claims.
+If the jury find that the plaintiff has met his burden, then the parties will offer evidence and arguments on the issue of damages.